$20.7 Million Total Project

-The current LA Lee YMCA is in an aging building that has seen increasing repair and maintenance expense with no ability to expand in order to meet the community’s growing needs.
+The original LA Lee YMCA was in an aging building that had seen increasing repair and maintenance expense with no ability to expand in order to meet the community’s growing needs.

-With NMTC financing, the YMCA of South Florida will build a new 64,000 sq-ft LA Lee YMCA / Mizell Community Center, which will replace its current facility and provide much needed expanded space for education and job training, health and wellness programs, social services, recreation, a swimming pool, and commercial retail space to local area small businesses.
+With NMTC financing, the YMCA of South Florida built a new 64,000 sq-ft LA Lee YMCA / Mizell Community Center, which replaced the aging facility and provides much needed expanded space for education and job training, health and wellness programs, social services, recreation, a swimming pool, and commercial retail space to local area small businesses.

 The new LA Lee / Mizell Center will be open daily on a year-round basis and is estimated to serve 800-1200 area residents per day from predominantly low-income households.
 GED and job training programs provided by Broward College will serve an estimated 475 per year and include job placement.
 Community health programs including diabetes prevention will reach 1300 residents per year.Programs including mentoring, tutoring, and on-site daycare will also be expanded to reach up to 700 mostly low-income children from 170 households.